ErichBSchulz/api4/autodocs/Contribution.md

 ##<a name='create_example'></a>Example [:house:](index.md)

 This is the example derived from the unit tests.
+A log
+            of hook calls and events is below the API request and response.

 ###<a name='create_example_params'></a>Params [:house:](index.md)

 ```
 {
     "Values": {
-        "contact_id": "1024",
+        "contact_id": "1035",
         "financial_type_id": 1,
         "total_amount": 7.3
     }